 It’s an old military phrase.
 Shortened from “move to the sound of the guns.”
 Means to go where the fighting is most intense.
 At first I thought “Moving to the Sound of Silent Guns” captured my intent.
 But found that too wordy, and feared people would assume an unintended paranormal reference.
 Let me put it this way – when I visit a battlefield or any historic site for that matter, I want to spend time on the ground where the action or activity took place.
 Nothing against visitor centers.
 Certainly nothing against reading first hand accounts.
 But I find the terrain itself is often an important primary source (and often overlooked).
 So I go where the guns were fired.

 I have in the past spoke at Civil War Roundtables, or facilitated tours of sites.
-Those were mostly when I was stationed “down south” in Georgia.
-Examples of such include:
+Please look on my “Speaking Engagements” page for a list of topics.

 My stance is only to review books I’ve found useful and would recommend to others with similar interests.
 That implies I’ll buy the book myself for use and review (such also gets around the sticky issue with blogging, book reviews, and my taxes).
 If you have suggestions, recommendations then I’m all ears.